Architecture Decisions¶

 When to Choose Containers¶

-- Linux servers - NVIDIA Container Toolkit for GPU
+- Linux servers - ROCm device passthrough for GPU (the MS-S1 MAX path)

 - Service isolation - Separate models/configs